satheeshperiyanan/IBM-Project-1392-1658386621/Assignment/README.md

 > 3.Upload a css page to the object storage and use the same page in your HTML code. <br>
 > 4.Design a chatbot using IBM Watson assistant for hospital.
 Ex: User comes with query to know the branches for that hospital in your city.
 Submit the web URL of that chat bot as a assignment. <br>
 > 5.Create Watson assistant service with 10 steps and use 3 conditions in it.
 Load that script in HTML page. <br>

+## ASSIGNMENT 03 🎯

+> 1.Pull an Image from docker hub and run it in docker playground. <br>
+> 2.Create a dockerfile for the job portal / flask application and deploy it in Docker desktop application.  <br>
+> 3.Create a IBM container registry and push docker image of flask application or job portal app. <br>
+> 4.Create a Kubernetes cluster in IBM cloud and deploy flask application image or job portal image and also expose the same app to run in nodeport. <br>

 <hr>